 Job descriptions and advertisements should describe the requirements and key duties of the position rather than qualifications, preferences or requirements that relate to a ground protected under the Alberta Human Rights Act.
-Selection based on the following grounds is prohibited: race, religious beliefs, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
+Selection based on the following grounds is prohibited: race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.

 Section 8(1) of the Alberta Human Rights Act prohibits discrimination against job applicants in:

 - the use or circulation of employment applications or advertisements or

 that directly or indirectly express any limitation, specification, or preference indicating discrimination based on a protected ground or that require an applicant to furnish information concerning the protected grounds of that person or of any other person.